L1aoXingyu/lenet/README.md

 # Lenet
 This is a simple implement of lenet.
-I use keras and tensorflow as it backend.
+In Lenet.ipynb, I use keras with tensorflow as its backend.
+In lenet_pytorch.ipynb, I use pytorch to implement.
 Mnist data set is the train data set.